vishalns17/vishalns17/README.md

-- 👋 Hi, I’m Vishal N S
+- 👋 Hi, I’m Vishal N S and pursuing MSc.
+Computer Science with specialisation in Machine Intelligence
 - 👀 I’m interested in Machine Learning, Data Analytics and AI in general.
 - 🌱 I’m currently learning Deep Learning, NLP , AR/VR and more.
 <!---